 Tanni Grey-Thompson - The road to resilience

-In honour of International Women’s Day, Lift As You Climb is pleased to welcome Tanni Grey-Thompson DBE.
+In honour of International Women’s Day, Lift As You Climb was delighted to welcome Tanni Grey-Thompson DBE.
 Tanni is a cross-bench member of the House of Lords, a passionate campaigner, a high-profile strategic leader, a public figure, a wife and mother and a former elite-athlete.

 One of Great Britain’s most successful Paralympic athletes, Tanni knows what it takes to succeed and how to build a successful team.
 Her position as a cross-bencher is well suited to her; she uses her objective faculties to scrutinise and anticipate the unintended consequences of individual decisions, policies and legislation.